 Often, the financial situation of two spouses is wildly different.
 Similarly, the job skills and potential for financial self-sufficiency can be lopsided in the relationship, with the breadwinner being just fine after divorce, and the lower earning spouse struggling to make ends meet.
-Alimony is a useful tool to help mitigate this common problem and can be awarded to either the husband or the wife.
+With the help of a family law attorney, alimony is a useful tool to help mitigate this common problem and can be awarded to either the husband or the wife.
 To ensure that you are given what you deserve and need, or if you are the higher-earning spouse and are worried that alimony payments will wipe out your bank account, you need to work with an experienced Columbia County alimony attorney with the law offices of the Colwell Law Group.

 What is the Difference Between Spousal Support and Maintenance?

 One spouse may require financial assistance from the other during or possibly after divorce.
 If the aid is during the divorce process, or while the couple is still married, the support order is referred to as spousal support.
 If the financial support is given after the divorce, it is called maintenance.
 Both are also referred to as alimony, which is the more traditional nomenclature.
 Spousal support is provided to allow the lower-earning spouse to have an income during the duration of a divorce, most commonly.
 Sometimes, a couple may remain married and spousal support be paid indefinitely.